When Is the Best Time

 Hiking Map Cinque Terre

 There are many hiking trails in the Cinque Terre National Park.
 The most popular ones are leading along the coast from one village to the next.
 The entire track from Monterosso al Mare to Riomaggiore is 14.6 km long and takes an entire day with lunch and photo stops.
-Hopefully, all trails are reopened for summer 2023.
+Hopefully, all trails will be reopened for summer 2023.

 Is it Worth Visiting Cinque Terre?